PeterNdiforchu/Comparative-Analysis-Snowflake-vs-Databricks/README.md

 - Storage: $23 per TB per month.
 - Example Total Cost: ~$3,030 per month.

+The cost models above are very simplistic based on the assumptions on storage and computing.
+It is important to note that the cost estimates don't factor in the cost of ownership from the platform provider and the humans doing the work.
+Databricks can be slightly cheaper if you hire people skilled at tuning Spark clusters and they tend to be more on the pricey end in terms of compensation.
+However, Snowflake requires significantly little skill to reduce the cost of computing.

 #### Recommendations

 **Snowflake (with Snowpark ML)**: